shreekarthik-46/Module-3/Strings-Accept a string and remove the nth index value from the string.md

-#  3)c)Strings-Remove Nth Index Character from a String
+#  3)c)Strings-Remove 3rd Index Character from a String

 ##  Aim
 To write a python function that accepts a string and removes the 3rd index value from the string